13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 9. The Albanian Language

-Granted I am not a linguist and only know two languages, dabbling in a third, but the Albanian language was so incredibly different.
+Granted I am not a linguist and only know two languages, dabbling in a third, but the language was so incredibly different.

 As I looked into it more, it is actually quite a rare and different language.
 It isn’t kin to any other living language.